-- 12.11 Money collected from pupils to fund a trip must be paid into University of Birmingham School's fund account. - 12.12 If money is to be collected by instalment, payment cards are available from the Office; - 12.13 An estimated breakdown of the costs must be submitted to the EVC in advance of arranging a visit.
+- 12.11 Money collected from pupils to fund a trip must be paid into University of Birmingham School's fund account, via School Gateway.
+The school's finance system is cashless. - 12.12 If money is to be collected by instalment, this will be accessible on School Gateway in accordance with the trip leader's payment schedule which has been communicated with parents and carers.

-- 12.14 Any surplus left in the account on completion of a balance sheet will be returned to pupils (the minimum refund is £5 per pupil). - 12.15 If a trip is a compulsory element of a course the School will endeavour to help meet the cost for parents who are struggling to find the funding (in such cases parents should be asked to speak to the group leader).
+- 12.13 An estimated breakdown of the costs must be submitted to the EVC in advance of arranging a visit. - 12.14 Any surplus left in the account on completion of a balance sheet will be returned to pupils (the minimum refund is £5 per pupil). - 12.15 If a trip is a compulsory element of a course the School will endeavour to help meet the cost for parents who are struggling to find the funding (in such cases parents should be asked to speak to the group leader).